Hello there and

 For our sample game, we check the progress of our sales after 4 updates.
 One job has already sold out and the sales proceeds have been added to the COH, while the remaining 3 jobs are still in the store:

 Click on "Show Past Sales" to check the sold-out job.
 In our sample game, notice that the Puppyblew sold out for 75 NPs each and total sales is 7500 NPs (automatically added to your COH).
 The selling price may change each update but your total sales will be your last selling price multiplied by the jobsize.
 In this case, 75 NPs x 100 plushies = 7,500 NPs.

-After 5 updates, only 1 job left in the store with only 2 more plushies to sell.
+In our sample game, after 5 updates, only 1 job is left in the store with only 2 more plushies to sell.
 Cash on Hand is 23,704 NPs and expecting sales from the last job by the next update.

 (IMPORTANT NOTE: I'd like to stress again that your game progress should be similar but not exactly the same as this sample game, assuming of course that you closely followed the guide.)

 Cost Accounting for the First Build

 Below is a table that summarizes all your expenses for the first build: